-Figure 2: Predicted black and white search rates, by presence of majority-black city council Predicted Black Search Rate Predicted White Search Rate associated with an increase in search rate for all drivers (though the effects disappear when random intercepts are added).
-The correlation between the presence of a black chief and the presence of a majority black council is not high: $\rho = 0.26$.
+Note from the full model results presented in Appendix B that there is a counter-intuitive result for the effect of having a black police chief.
+The presence of a black police chief is associated with an increase in search rate for all drivers (though the effects disappear when random intercepts are added).
+The correlation between the presence of a black chief and the presence of a majority-black council is not high: $\rho = 0.26$ .
 There are only 13 agency-years in this dataset that have both a black chief and black majority council.
-When the indicators for blackmajority council and black police chief are interacted, there are statistically significant, negative effects on the total search rate ($\beta = -0.03$), white search rate ($\beta = -0.01$), and black search rate ($\beta = -0.04$) - though not on the search rate ratio.
+When the indicators for black majority council and black police chief are interacted, there are statistically significant, negative effects on the total search rate ( $\beta = -0.03$ ), white search rate ( $\beta = -0.01$ ), and black search rate ( $\beta = -0.04$ ) - though not on the search rate ratio.
 See Appendix C.4.
-Thus, there is some evidence here that the presence of black people in a variety of places of power (e.g. city council and police chief) produce even greater benefits for the population as a whole.
+Thus, there is some evidence here that the presence of black people in a variety of places of power (e.g., city council and police chief) produce even greater benefits for the population as a whole.
 Still, more work is needed to unpack the mechanism at work here, especially considering the fairly low number of observations that include both a majority-black council and a black police chief in the same year.